- Driver Weight

 - Drivers may elect to double stint, but must come down pit road at or before the 45 minute stint limit has passed.

-- During the 20 second stop, the pit official will make sure that the weight in the kart is correct for the driver getting in
+- During the 20 second stop, the pit official will confirm the weight in the kart is correct for the driver in the kart, or the driver getting in.

 - Fuel Stops

-- Each full stop will be a timed stop of 4 minutes.
+- Each fuel stop will be a timed stop of 4 minutes.

 - No more than 4 karts may be in the fuel station at any one time.